Skip to Main Content

 What a Star Wine List Award Signals About a Space

-For context: Baltra Bar, Bar Mauro, and Bijou Drinkery Room each represent different points on Mexico City's drinking spectrum, from natural-wine-forward formats to technically precise cocktail programs.
-Granate's distinction, as indicated by its award, is that the wine list itself is the primary credential — an editorial position that shapes how the room is furnished, staffed, and programmed.
-You don't pursue that kind of recognition without building a physical environment that treats the list seriously.
+For context: Baltra Bar, Bar Mauro, and Bijou Drinkery Room each represent different points on Mexico City's drinking spectrum, from natural-wine-forward formats to cocktail programs.
+Granate's distinction, as indicated by its award, is that the wine list itself is the primary credential, shaping how the room is furnished, staffed, and programmed.
+The room treats the list seriously.

 The Physical Logic of a Wine-Focused Room